dotnetcore/CAP/docs/content/user-guide/en/monitoring/consul.md

 # Consul

-[Consul](https://www.consul.io/) is a distributed service mesh to connect, secure, and configure services across any runtime platform and public or private cloud.
+[Consul](https://www.consul.io/) is a distributed service mesh tool to connect, secure, and configure services across any runtime platform and public or private cloud.

-## Consul Configuration for dashboard
+## Consul Configuration for Dashboard

-CAP's Dashboard uses Consul as a service discovery to get the data of other nodes, and you can switch to the Servers page to see other nodes.
+CAP's Dashboard uses Consul for service discovery to retrieve data from other nodes.
+You can switch to the Servers page to view other nodes.

 ![](https://camo.githubusercontent.com/54c00c6ae65ce1d7b9109ed8cbcdca703a050c47/687474703a2f2f696d61676573323031372e636e626c6f67732e636f6d2f626c6f672f3235303431372f3230313731302f3235303431372d32303137313030343232313030313838302d313136323931383336322e706e67)

-Click the `Switch` button to switch to the target node, CAP will use a proxy to get the data of the node you switched to.
+Click the `Switch` button to switch to a different node.
+CAP will use a proxy to retrieve the data from that node.

-The following is a configuration example, you need to configure them on each node.
+The following is a configuration example that you need to configure on each node:

 ```C#
 services.AddCap(x =>